How to become ISO 45001 certified

 • adding detectors, alarms, automatic safety systems, sprinklers, etc. (probability reduction)

-• ensure emergency preparedness for identified hazards such as loss of containment, fires and explosions, for example presence of firefighting equipment, fire detection and alarm, and training of personnel.
+• ensure emergency preparedness for identified hazards such as loss of containment, fires and explosions.
+For example, the presence of firefighting equipment, fire detection and alarm, and training of personnel.

 • use sprinklers, detectors and alarms, fire water monitors etc. (active protection, consequence limitation)